 In the age of rising student debt, financing/funding is an important consideration for prospective students.
 Humboldt State University is a smaller school and as a result there are not as many mechanisms for funding of graduate students.
 Teaching or research assistantships are fairly rare and they require students who have a particular disciplinary background.
 Sometimes I am working on larger projects that provide grant funding for graduate students.
 When you contact me, you can ask me if I have any projects/funding available.
 Keep in mind that often this funding will not cover all of the costs of graduate school.
 Students can also apply for various grants and fellowships to help cover school, research, and travel costs.
 I encourage all students to practice their grant-writing skills and apply for as many opportunities as possible.
 One student in my lab received the NSF Graduate Research Fellowship to fund their graduate work for three years.

 Tuition costs at HSU are reasonable for in-state students.
 HSU is also part of the Western Regional Graduate Program which allows students from Western US states and territories to pay in-state tuition.
-If you are applying to come here from out of state, let me know right away so we can apply for a waiver of out of state tuition.
+If you are applying to come here from out of one of these states, let me know right away so we can apply for a waiver of out of state tuition.
 There are a limited number of waivers available for graduate students.
 Typically a Masters takes 2 years to complete.
 But, in some cases it can take students longer than that to complete their thesis – particularly if they are working at the same time.
 The average time to graduation is probably closer to 2.5 or 3 years.
 Keep this in mind as you are factoring out the costs.
 I strongly encourage all students to fill out the Free Application for Federal Student Aid (FAFSA) at the same time they apply to graduate school.
 Filling out the form doesn’t commit you to anything but it can give you more options when the time comes.